Marketing for Accountants in 2017: Your Guide to Success

 Pay-per-click on Google search is a great supplement to organic SEO.
-Use Google Adwords to target specific keywords people search for in Google.
+Use Google Ads to target specific keywords people search for in Google.
 Then your ads will appear in front of the most relevant audience possible -- people who are actually looking for your services:

 And the good news is you only have to pay for ads that people actually click on.

 - Google Display

 If you create Google display ads (again, through Google Ads), you create targeted ads that appear on websites around the web.

 Google has a network of partner sites that display the ads.
 You get to create your own parameters for what kinds of sites your ads appear on.